hashicorp/consul/website/source/docs/guides/connect-production.md

     `allow` but add an explicit ACL denying anonymous `service:write`.
 Note however that in this case the Connect intention graph will also default to `allow` and explicit `deny` intentions will be needed to restrict service access.
+Also note that explicit rules to limit who can manage intentions are necessary in this case.
 It is assumed for the remainder of this guide that ACL policy defaults to `deny`.
  2. **Each service must have a distinct ACL token** that is restricted to `service:write` only for the named service.
 Current Consul ACLs only support prefix matching but in a near-future release we will allow exact name